 There’s information, with NGOs presenting their work in various fields of endeavour for you to learn about (and, perhaps, support).

 And there’s a good vibe; a dose of international friendship, a pinch of solidarity, a smile or two of generosity of spirit, and a big wave in the direction of sustainability.

 The organisers – Südwind – are themselves an NGO working for sustainable development, human rights, and fair conditions for workers.

-There’s no entry fee – just go in and enjoy the atmosphere.
-The 2020 Südwind Straßenfest takes place on the weekend of September 12th and 13th, from 2pm to 11pm on Saturday and from 10am to 6pm on Sunday.
+You pay no entry fee: just go in and enjoy the atmosphere.
+Provisional dates for 2023 are June 3rd and 4th; the previous Südwind Straßenfest had opening times of 2pm to 11pm on the Saturday and 10am to 6pm on the Sunday.

 How to get to the Straßenfest

 The street festival usually takes place in the main courtyard of the old general hospital, now part of the University of Vienna and the location of a popular Christmas market and a handful of bars/restaurants.

 Tram/bus: There’s a tram stop outside (Lange Gasse), reached on the 5, 33, 43, and 44 lines.
 The 43 and 44 leave from Schottentor, a central station on the U2 subway line.

 Address: Campus der Universität Wien (Hof 1), Spitalgasse 2, 1090 Vienna | Website